friday1013/civic-ai-canon/Mesh_Canon/Characters/Bartholomew_Bandy_Canon_Entry.md

 >
 > **“Move forward with polite chaos, document everything, and never salute without knowing why.”**

+🦅 Extended Invocation: The Bandy Doctrine in Practice

+Operationalizing The Bandy Principle isn’t just a mood—it’s a method.
+When your team faces a Kafkaesque procurement cycle, quote Bandy.
+When three compliance officers show up to approve the font on an open-data report, quote Bandy.
+When an AI ethics task force demands a fourth subcommittee to examine the third subcommittee’s charter—summon Bandy in full regalia.

+Because Bandy reminds us:

+The enemy is often internal, and usually absurd.

+A good nose break is sometimes better than a good promotion.

+And narrative airspace is won not with rank, but with rogue accuracy.

 ---

 Because Bartholomew Wolfe Bandy isn't just a character—